Bjarne Stroustrup

-Bjarne Stroustrup (/ˈbjɑːrnə ˈstrɒvstrʊp/; [ˈbjɑːnə ˈstʁʌwˀstʁɔp]; born 30 December 1950) is a Danish computer scientist, most notable for the invention and development of the C++ programming language.
-As of July 2022, Stroustrup is a professor of Computer Science at Columbia University.
+Bjarne Stroustrup (/ˈbjɑːrnə ˈstrɒvstrʊp/; [ˈbjɑːnə ˈstʁʌwˀstʁɔp]; born 30 December 1950) is a Danish computer scientist, known for the development of the C++ programming language.
+He led the Large-scale Programming Research department at Bell Labs, served as a professor of computer science at Texas A&M University, and spent over a decade at Morgan Stanley while also being a visiting professor at Columbia University.
+Since 2022 he has been a full professor at Columbia.

 Early life and education

 Stroustrup was born in Aarhus, Denmark.
-His family was working class, and he went to the local schools.
+His family was working class, and he attended local schools.

-He attended Aarhus University 1969–1975 and graduated with a master's degree in mathematics and computer science.
+He attended Aarhus University from 1969 to 1975 and graduated with a Candidatus Scientiarum in mathematics with computer science.
 His interests focused on microprogramming and machine architecture.
 He learned the fundamentals of object-oriented programming from its inventor, Kristen Nygaard, who frequently visited Aarhus.

-In 1979, he received a PhD in computer science from the University of Cambridge, where he was supervised by David Wheeler.
-His thesis concerned communication in distributed computer systems.
+In 1979, he received his PhD in computer science from the University of Cambridge, where his research on distributed computing was supervised by David Wheeler.

-Career
+Career and research

-In 1979, Stroustrup began his career as a member of technical staff in the Computer Science Research Center of Bell Labs in Murray Hill, New Jersey, USA.
+In 1979, Stroustrup began his career as a member of technical staff in the Computer Science Research Center of Bell Labs in Murray Hill, New Jersey.
 There, he began his work on C++ and programming techniques.
 Stroustrup was the head of AT&T Bell Labs' Large-scale Programming Research department, from its creation until late 2002.
 In 1993, he was made a Bell Labs fellow and in 1996, an AT&T Fellow.

 From 2002 to 2014, Stroustrup was the College of Engineering Chair Professor in Computer Science at Texas A&M University.
 From 2011, he was made a University Distinguished Professor.

 From January 2014 to April 2022, Stroustrup was a technical fellow and managing director in the technology division of Morgan Stanley in New York City and a visiting professor in computer science at Columbia University.

+Since 2021, Bjarne Stroustrup has been a Technical Advisor to Metaspex, a company developing a new C++ programming approach for business applications.

-As of July 2022, Stroustrup is a professor of Computer Science at Columbia University.
+As of July 2022, Stroustrup is a full professor of computer science at Columbia University.